Request Access to Climatiqs data tool kit.

 Companies must assess double materiality

-CSRD regulations require what’s known as double materiality—i.e. reporting not only on how activities affect internal business operations, but also taking into account their broader impact on the outside world.
+CSRD regulations require what’s known as double materiality.
+Double materiality encompasses financial materiality and impact materiality—i.e. reporting not only on how activities affect the company’s financial position, but also taking into account their broader impact on people and the planet.

 Data must be assured by a third party

-Companies will be required to have limited assurance of their sustainability data.
+Initially, companies will be required to have limited assurance of their sustainability data.
 This level of information review still requires an auditor, but it is not as in-depth as financial reporting.
-More demanding assurance processes may be required in the future, but for now limited assurance is what’s mandated.
+Reasonable assurance will be a future requirement.

 Sustainability data will need to be tagged